George Jerningham

 Hon.
-Sir George Sulyarde Stafford-Jerningham KCH CB (17 February 1806 – 18 May 1874), was an English career diplomat who served as the British Minister to Sweden from 1859 to 1872.
+George Sulyarde Stafford-Jerningham CB (17 February 1806 – 18 May 1874), was an English career diplomat who served as the British Minister to Sweden from 1859 to 1872.

 Early life

 George Sulyarde Jerningham was born on 17 February 1806.
 He was the third son of George Stafford-Jerningham, 8th Baron Stafford and, his first wife, the former Hon.
 Frances Henrietta Sulyarde.
 After his parents marriage, they lived at Haughley Hall until 1809 when his father inherited his grandfather's title and estate and they moved to the Jerningham family seat of Costessey Hall.
 From 1826 to 1836, his father J. C. Buckler built a Gothic castle at Costessey which was several times larger than the original Tudor hall.
 In 1824, his father managed to obtain a reversal of the attainder of the barony of Stafford (the attainder had been imposed on his ancestor William Howard, 1st Viscount Stafford and 1st Baron Stafford in 1680).
 At the same time, the family assumed the additional surname of Stafford by Royal licence.

 Among his siblings were the Hon.
 Charlotte Stafford-Jerningham (wife of Thomas Fraser, 12th Lord Lovat), Henry Stafford-Jerningham, 9th Baron Stafford, a Member of Parliament for Pontefract, Hon.
 Edward Stafford-Jerningham (whose sons inherited the barony), Hon.
 Charles Stafford-Jerningham, a Lieutenant in the 6th Dragoon Guards, the Hon.
 Maria Stafford-Jerningham (wife of Robert Edward Petre MP and nephew of Bernard Howard, 12th Duke of Norfolk), Hon.
 William George Stafford-Jerningham, the Minister Resident at Lima, and Hon.
 Francis Hugh Joseph Stafford-Jerningham.